 - Cabaret: In the scene where Fraulein Schneider considers ending her engagement with Herr Schultz and he attempts to reassure her, there is a moment when he seems to be succeeding and they start a reprise of the song they sang when he proprosed — which is interrupted after a few lines by somebody throwing a brick through Herr Schultz's window, ending the song and the engagement.

-- The Mystery of Edwin Drood is based on an unfinished work by Charles Dickens.
+- Drood is based on an unfinished work by Charles Dickens.
 It's performed as a play within a play, and during one number, the song falls apart, and after an awkward second, the theater manager announces that this was the point at which Mr Dickens "laid down his pen forever".

-- In the opera Street Scene, "Wrapped In A Ribbon And Tied To A Bow" seems to be building into a big ensemble dance, with Mrs. Maurrant dancing with Lippo, when her jealous husband walks in and the music dies out instantly.
+- In the opera Street Scene, "Wrapped in a Ribbon and Tied in a Bow" seems to be building into a big ensemble dance, with Mrs. Maurrant dancing with Lippo, when her jealous husband walks in and the music dies out instantly.

 Congress: Hands attached, tightly latched, everybody match...